haydenbeames/FastMultiplication/README.md

 - at end of multiplication tree, just use CPA (Carry Propogate Adder) to get final results

-## Currently exploring Hybrid 4:2 Compressipn tree with 3:2 CSA for Booth Recoding multiplication
+## Currently exploring Hybrid 4:2 Compression tree with 3:2 CSA for Booth Recoding multiplication